-The provisional selectees identified in Table 1 are proposing to purchase various types of equipment as part of the Fiscal Year 2023 NGDISM grant program.
+The provisional selectees identified in Table 1 are proposing to purchase various types of equipment as part of the Fiscal Year 2024 NGDISM grant program.
 The Proposed Action Alternative consists of purchasing equipment and does not involve ground disturbance or construction activities, although use of some equipment in the future would involve such activities.
 All equipment would be used by the non-profit municipality or community-owned utility (operator) to assist in repairing, rehabilitating, or replacing natural gas pipelines to reduce incidents and fatalities associated with natural gas distribution infrastructure and would also assist the operator in avoiding economic losses.
 The equipment could assist in improving an operator's leak detection system, address a risk that could lead to the unsafe operation of a system, and/or improve an operator's ability to locate difficult to find legacy pipelines.
 The following are the general types of equipment that would be purchased:

-- Leak Detection Equipment (Odor Meters, Methane Detectors, Flame Packs, Ethane Detectors, Gas Sensors)

-- Line Locators

-- Electrofusion Processors

-- Hydro excavation equipment

-- Mobile compression/gas recovery equipment
+- Leak Detection Equipment (i.e., Gas and Photoionization Detectors and Gas Sensors) - Line Locators and Global Positioning System (GPS) equipment - Electrofusion Processors - Mobile compression/gas recovery equipment